ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/01-Force_Fields_and_Interactions.md

 phi/psi dihedral angle potentials correct for force field deficiencies such as errors in non-bonded interactions, electrostatics, lack of coupling terms, inaccurate combination, etc.

-CMAP potential was developed to improve the sampling of backbone conformations.
+CMAP potential is a correction map to the backbone dihedral energy.
+It was developed to improve the sampling of backbone conformations.
 CMAP parameter does not define a continuous function. it is a grid of energy correction factors defined for each pair of phi/psi angles typically tabulated with 15 degree increments.

 ![graph: Phi Psi]({{ page.root }}/fig/cmap_energy.png){: width="240" }

 The grid of energy correction factors is constructed using QM data for every combination of $$\phi/\psi$$ dihedral angles of the peptide backbone and further optimized using empirical data.

 CMAP potential was initially applied to improve CHARMM22 force field.
 CMAP corrections were later implemented in AMBER force fields [ff99IDPs](https://pubs.acs.org/doi/abs/10.1021/acs.jcim.5b00043) (force field for intrinsically disordered proteins), [ff12SB-cMAP](https://pubs.acs.org/doi/10.1021/acs.jctc.5b00662) (force field for implicit-solvent simulations), and ff19SB.